crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 ## Existing Solution: context tool

-About 8 years ago Crystal [gained some built-in tooling](/2015/09/05/tools/).
-One of those tools will give us exactly the information we are looking for.
+About 8 years ago Crystal [gained some built-in tooling](/2015/09/05/tools/) and one of those tools would give us exactly the information we are looking for.

 Assuming the previous `def maybe` is defined at the beginning of a  `program.cr` we could use the context tool as follows: